RobertPastor/calculator/README.md

 ## Web Framework

 We chose to work with Django https://www.djangoproject.com/  as we did already deploy a Django website within heroku.
 Until now our Django site doesn't have any models and hence a lighter solution should suffice.
 The server side covers only the computation part (providing computation results).
 It could be extended to provide a graphical view of an algebraic expression as the one provided by the antlr4 test-rig (alias grun).

 ## Worker and antlr4 Integration

 Antlr4 has various targets.
 In this development, we used both a python 2 target for the Django view (on the server side) and a JavaScript target for the part of the worker responsible for sending annotations to the ace "mode".

-We started with the latest JavaScript worker and as described in the reference post.
-We modified the Mirror OnUpdate function to allow our JavaScript antlr4 instance to retrieve syntax check messages.
+We started with the latest JavaScript worker and as described in the reference post, we modified the OnUpdate function to allow our JavaScript antlr4 instance to retrieve syntax check messages.

 In order to integrate the antlr4 code (with the worker) we need a module loader feature compatible with the one expected by antlr4.
 We used the Smoothie module loader available from here: